xinychen/transdim/README.md

 Quick Start
 --------------
-This is an imputation example using Low-Rank Tensor Completion with Truncated Nuclear Norm minimization (LRTC-TNN).
-One notable thing is that unlike the complex equations in our model, our Python implementation is extremely easy to work with.
+This is an imputation example of Low-Rank Tensor Completion with Truncated Nuclear Norm minimization (LRTC-TNN).
+One notable thing is that unlike the complex equations in our paper, our Python implementation is extremely easy to work with.

 - First, import some necessary packages: